danyul-h/yr2025/discrete/combinatorial-proofs.md

 ![[Pasted image 20250316215602.png]]
 free vars: n, r {0 <= r <= n}
 intro:
-* we have n+1 cars
+* we have n+1 pots lined up
+	* they're ordered such that the most left position is 1, while the right most is n+1
-* we select r+1 of them to paint with mr. rose's face on it
+* we select r+1 of them fill with flowers
+claim:
-claim: both sides count the number of ways we can select cars to paint
+* both sides count the number of ways we can select pots to insert flowers
 rhs:
-* choose r+1 cars from our n+1 total cars to paint
+* choose select r+1 pots to fill with flowers from the total n+1 pots
 lhs:
-* partition by the difference in the amount of cars we have and the amount of cars we want to paint
+* partition by the amount of empty spaces in between the last flower and first flower
-* let k be the difference
+* let k be the amount of empty spaces in between the last flower and first flower
+	* at most, k should be n-r, if the last flower is at the n+1 position, there are there are n positions to the left and r of those will be taken by the remaining flowers, so n-r empty spaces
+	* n-r = (n+1 - 2) - (r+1  - 2)
-* so there are C(r+k, r) ways to paint r cars from the r+k cars
+* there are C(r+k, r) ways to choose where the remaining r flowers from the r+k range of pots
+* with the way we partition,
+	* note that the last flower should automatically be r+k positions to the right of the first flower

 ![[Pasted image 20250317230342.png]]
 * n red people